hm-lang/core/proposals/README.md

 the function call having higher precedence.
 (You can also use destructuring if you want to keep a variable for multiple uses: `{NestedField} := something()`.)

+## prefix and postfix question marks `?`

+The `?` operator binds strongly, so `x a?` is equivalent to `x oneOf(a, null)` and not `oneOf(x a, null)`.
+Generally speaking, if you want your entire variable to be nullable, it should be defined as `X?: int`.  `X: int?` works in this instance, but if you have generic classes (like `array~elementType`), then `X: array int?` would define an array of nullable integers.
+This is actually a compile error; containers generally need to have non-null value types in hm-lang.
+Instead, to make a nullable array of integers, you'd use `X?: array int`.

+TODO: prefix `?`

 ## prefix and postfix exclamation points `!`

 The operator `!` is always unary (except when combined with equals for not equals,